 The residents of Mayfair moved there for many of the same reasons as their neighbors at La Hacienda.
 The same December 2 newspaper ad highlighted the proximity to La Hacienda and the Phoenix Country Club to the east, and touted its “Paved streets, cement sidewalks, and good water.”
 An added benefit to residents of Mayfair was the streetcar line that ran up North 3rd Street, providing easy access to businesses, shopping, and jobs in downtown Phoenix.

 La Hacienda Historic District history continues as one of the first houses in Mayfair was built in 1929 by Laing and Heenan, a construction firm in Phoenix that specialized in building “Pacific Ready-Cut” Homes.
 Pacific specialized in Revival style designs.
 Dr. Matanovich, owner of this house, chose a Spanish Colonial Revival model.

-Even at this time, outward similarities were evident between Mayfair and La Hacienda, where construction of elegant Period Revival houses in the 1920’s and 1930’s dominated the two streetscapes.
+Even at this time, outward similarities were evident between Mayfair and La Hacienda.
+Construction of elegant Period Revival houses in the 1920’s and 1930’s dominated the two streetscapes.
 Despite its late start in relation to La Hacienda, house construction at Mayfair progressed rapidly during the early 1930’s.

 Like La Hacienda, a substantial number of lots in Mayfair were eventually rezoned for commercial use.
 Those rezoned face East Thomas Road, along the southern edge of the subdivision.
 This commercial development encompassed approximately one quarter of the land originally platted for Mayfair in 1928.

 La Hacienda Historic District History: Two Subdivisions as One Neighborhood

 At least one resident recalls that a wire fence separated the subdivisions along 5th Street at some point in their histories.
-In time, the distinctions between these two subdivisions all but disappeared and they are now considered to be a single neighborhood by the current residents and the City of Phoenix.
+In time, the distinctions between these two subdivisions all but disappeared.
+They are now considered to be a single neighborhood by the current residents and the City of Phoenix.
 It is certainly possible that efforts to limit the commercial rezoning of lots within both Mayfair and La Hacienda helped to create a common sense of community.